Cape Catamarans

 - Asymmetric layouts and deliberate hierarchy — close-up imagery does most of the visual work

-- Designed, written, and built end-to-end as an independent design study
+- Designed, written, and built end-to-end for Cape Catamarans

 Highlights